izaart95-jpg/GLM-Bridge/README.md

 - **Session Management** - Fresh session support with `X-Fresh-Session` header
 - **Search & DeepThink** - Toggle Z.AI search and deep thinking features

+## IMPORTANT
+Keep The Browser Open In Background While Using The Tool

 ## Quick Start

 ### 1. Clone the Repository